shrish101/blueprintFinal/README.md

 - **Message Search**: Enables users to locate specific messages using keywords or dates.
 - **User Authentication**: Secure login system for personalized chat experiences.

-### User Stories
+### User/Team Stories
+### Real-Time Messaging and Translation
-1. **Messaging Across Languages**: Girik wants to chat with his friend Abdallah, who speaks Arabic.
+Girik wants to chat with his friend Abdallah, who speaks Arabic.
 He sends a message in English, and the application translates it into Arabic in real-time so Abdallah can read it.. - Team
+### Editing Messages
-3. **Message Editing**: Shrish realizes he made a typo in his message and edits it. - Shrish
+Shrish realizes he made a typo in his message and edits it. - Shrish
+### Add Friend
-4. **Chat History Access**: hanush wants to add Girik as a friend so that they can communicate with each other. - Thanush
+Thanush wants to add Girik as a friend so that they can communicate with each other. - Thanush
+### Message Search Feature
-5. **Search Functionality**: Abdallah wants to find a specific message.
+Abdallah wants to find a specific message.
 He uses the search feature to locate it by keyword. - Abdallah
+### Creating and Logging in to Account
+Girik
-6. **User Account creation and Log in**: Girik opens the app and creates an account which he can login in to later with the information he used to create account. - Girik
+opens the app and creates an account which he can log in in to later with the information he used to create account. - Girik
 ---

 ## Installation